arthurvguide/ms1-avg-personal-website/README.md

 ## Testing
 The HTML code was tested using the W3C Markup Validation Service.
 It has passed with no errors, but some warnings.

-The CSS code was tested using  W3C CSS Validation Service .
+The CSS code was tested using  W3C CSS Validation Service.
 It has passed with no errors.

 The Responsive Design was tested using Chrome Dev Tool and [MyScreenResolution](http://whatismyscreenresolution.net/multi-screen-test.).
 It looks responsive on mobile, tablets and large screen devices.

 Both links to download a PDF of my CV in a new tab and leaves the website visible in its existing tab.

-Contact form: My contact form is not currently submitting as it is not linked to a webmail server and requires some Javascript knowledge.
+** My contact form is not currently submitting as it is not linked to a webmail server and requires some Javascript knowledge.
 ## Deployment
 The site was deployed to GitHub pages.
 Every change has been added, commited and pushed onto the GitHub platform.